ammon0/lib-util/README.md

 *	Hash Tables

 ## Version Numbering
-This project is using semantic versioning.
+This project is using [semantic versioning](http://semver.org/).
 As such, the API as documented in the header files and the project website will not change in an incompatible way unless there is a new major version number.
 Compatible changes are indicated by the minor version number.

+## Dependencies
+*	Standard C Library
+*	Lib-Util is built to the C11 standard.
+It may not build with lower versions.
+*	make

 ##MIT License